STRENGTH AND HONOR

 “Yes ma’am.
 Thank you.”

-He watched her walk down the grassy hill toward the ranch house, hips swaying in her jeans.
+He watched her walk down the grassy hill toward her ranch house, hips swaying in her jeans.

 Dusty used his truck to drag the horse into the hole, untied her legs, then hauled five bags of lime from the flatbed.
 He slit them open and covered the horse to a depth of two inches.
 He shoveled dirt on top of her until sunset.

-Before dawn, Dusty rose and lit a candle in the bunkhouse, sending shadows dancing on the log walls.
+Before dawn, Dusty rose and lit a candle in the bunkhouse, sending shadows dancing on the log walls where cobwebs netted the corners of the windows.
 He splashed cold water on his face from a chipped enamel basin, ran a comb through his hair and fingered his chin stubble.
 He needed a shave but couldn’t work up the necessary enthusiasm.

-Breakfast consisted of biscuits, salt pork and beans, and he ate them slowly, savoring each bite with gratitude.
+Breakfast consisted of biscuits, salt pork and beans, and he ate them slowly, savoring each bite.
 He wiped the dishes clean with a rag and set them aside on the countertop.

 After dressing, Dusty fetched his frayed Stetson, adjusted his belt a notch and stepped sock-footed onto the creaky porch.
-Stretching, he felt sore and hollow, yet brightened by the cheer of songbirds, the rising copper sun and smell of cool, damp earth.
+Stretching, yawning, he took in the cheer of songbirds, the rising copper sun and scent of cool, damp earth.

-The old pickup backfired in town near the livery stable, and Dusty winced with embarrassment over the unwelcome attention.
+The old pickup backfired in town near the livery stable, and Dusty winced at the unwelcome attention.
 Tank almost empty, he headed toward the Standard Oil service station.

 A young woman appeared from the office and approached his side of the truck.
-She wore a man’s plaid shirt and cowboy boots, held her shoulders back and chin high, and her honey hair tied back in a long pony-tail.
+She wore a man’s plaid shirt and cowboy boots, held her shoulders back and chin high, and had tied her honey hair back in a long pony-tail.
 Freckles glittered her nose and cheeks.

 “You’re so full of shit,” Brenda said, uncapping his gas tank and inserting the pump nozzle.